 The background check system is a mammoth matrix of databases and human screeners that vet millions of gun buyers every year, a safeguard meant to make sure only responsible, law-abiding citizens acquire firearms.
 But there are big holes in many places that are easy for people who are prohibited from owning a gun to exploit.
 The largest gap: Federal law does not require background checks on the private sale or transfer of firearms.
-According to a forthcoming survey by researchers at Harvard University, roughly 40 percent of the country’s gun owners say they obtained their last firearm without undergoing a background check.
+According to a 2017 study by researchers at Harvard University, 22 percent of the country’s gun owners who acquired a firearm within the past two years reported doing so without a background check.

-Eighteen states and the District of Columbia have expanded background checks to private sales.
-On Election Day, Nevada became the nineteenth state to do so.
+Twenty-one states and the District of Columbia have expanded background checks to private sales.

 Here is a primer on how the background checks system works to prevent prohibited possessors from obtaining guns — and some of the many ways it falls short.